augustofasano/Probit-PFMVB/ApplicationTutorial.md

 The Alzheimer's application
 =====================

 The code below shows how to **load the data** of the Alzheimer's study presented in Section 4 and explains in detail the `R` code to **implement the different methods for posterior inference** discussed in Section 2.
-Guidelines to **produce Figures 3 to 6 in the paper** are also provided.
+Guidelines to **produce the figures in the paper** are also provided.

 As discussed in Section 4, the focus is to **model presence or absence of Alzheimer’s disease in its early stages as a function of demographic data, genotype and assay results**.
 The original dataset is available in the `R` library `AppliedPredictiveModeling` and arises from a study of the Washington University ([Craig-Schapiro et al., 2011](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0018850)).